Characterizing the Yang-Lee zeros of the classical Ising model through dynamic quantum phase transitions: detailed derivation of the partition function for 1D Ising model

 that is, there's just a factor of $T$ for each of the bonds in the Hamiltonian.
-For a bond between a spin $\sigma$ and another spin $\sigma'$, there are two possibilities for the first spin $\sigma$ ($+1$ or $-1$) and two possibilities for the second spin $\sigma'$ ($+1$ or $-1$), which means that $T$ is a $2\times2$ matrix with four entries.
-To be explicit, we can write the transfer matrix $T$ as
+For a bond between a spin $\sigma$ and another spin $\sigma'$, each spin can take one of two values ($+1$ or $-1$).
+This results in a $2\times2$ transfer matrix $T$, containing four entries.
+Explicitly, the transfer matrix $T$ can be written as

-Now that we have a nice expression for $e^{-\beta H}$, we turn back to our task of finding the partition function $Z$, which means we need to sum over all the possible configurations of the system.
-The calculation is as follows
+With a concise expression for $e^{-\beta H}$ now in hand, we return to the task of determining the partition function $Z$.
+This requires summing over all possible configurations of the system, as outlined in the following calculation